🔧 Variable Declaration

 - Variables are declared with the type before the variable name.
 The

-keyword can be used for implicit typing, but it requires initialization and is only valid within methods. - Example:
+varkeyword can be used for implicit typing, but it requires initialization and is only valid within methods. - Example:

-using System; class Program { static void Main() { int x; // Explicit declaration, type before name var y = 42; // Implicit typing, must be initialized Console.WriteLine(y); // Outputs: 42 // Console.WriteLine(x); // Error: Use of unassigned local variable } }
+using System; class Program { static void Main() { int x; // Explicit declaration, type before name var y = 42; // Implicit typing, must be initialized Console.WriteLine(y); // Outputs: 42 // Console.WriteLine(x); // Error: Use of unassigned local variable } } - C# requires explicit initialization for local variables before use, or a compilation error occurs.

 - Variables are declared with the type before the variable name.
 The